flexairconsultant/NoOpenGLMinecraft/README.md

 2. hit windows key + r
 3. type %APPDATA%
 4. open the .minecraft folder
-5. then I deleted every folder except the saved folder
+5. then I deleted every folder except the saves folder
 6. I started the game.

 everything then worked for me doing it manually.